si-meone/DiskSpaceInformer/README.md

 1f to 1g - Added tests and dos tree style format

+1h to 1i - Added filtering paths e.g. /proc - you can put your own in

 BUGS
 ====
-- Mac swing chooser doesn't let you choose root drive, only folders below.
+[] Mac swing chooser doesn't let you choose root drive, only folders below.
-- Windows or Linux if you select a root drive it doesn't show the drive or root name in the root node.
+[] Windows or Linux if you select a root drive it doesn't show the drive or root name in the root node.
-- Cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on linux
+[] Cancel folder sizing needs a bit more investigation , notice CPU stays at 100 % if there is a problem e.g. processing /sys on linux
-- Bad problem with sys folders on linux like /sys , /dev reporting as being huge - may have to do more.
+[] Bad problem with sys folders on linux like /sys , /dev reporting as being huge - may have to do more.
-- Block sizes on different Operating systems 4kb seems standard maybe I should check.
+[] Block sizes on different Operating systems 4kb seems standard maybe I should check.
-- More work on accuracy of file checking.
+[] More work on accuracy of file checking.
 Folders take space as well ?

 TODO